 Searches provide near-instant results, delivering meaningful, actionable intelligence to identify and prevent risk.

 The S4 app is a crowd-sourced, mobile application that allows users to confidentially report concerns in real time.

 THE SOLUTION: Radiance Turns Risk Management into Risk Mitigation

 Radiance provides those charged with protecting critical infrastructure with timely, actionable data derived from deep web listening and analysis.

-OS-INT includes more than 6,500 different terms related to these behaviors.
-The platform conducts nearly 135,000 searches across all publicly-available data on the web, correlating names with these associated risk behaviors and cross-referencing over 1 million queries into Lumina’s proprietary databases of risk.
-Unlike social media monitoring, OS-INT is not reliant on a single platform or social media API, allowing for the continuous ingestion of all open source data.
-OS-INT completes searches in an average of 4-5 minutes.
+Radiance includes more than 6,500 terms related to potential risks and associated behaviors.
+The platform conducts nearly 135,000 searches across all publicly-available data on the web, correlating names with these terms and cross-referencing over 1 million queries into Lumina’s proprietary databases of risk.
+Unlike social media monitoring, Radiance is not reliant on a single platform or social media API, allowing for the continuous ingestion of all open source data.
+Radiance pulls all applicable content into a comprehensive report.
+The results are prioritized, making it easy to further analyze the findings and determine potential risk.
 A manual web search of this magnitude would take 1 year and 2 months for one person to complete.

 S4 app can be configured as a workplace tool, allowing employees to report suspicious behavior in real time.
 A centralized management portal allows clients to access real-time threats to geo-fenced facility locations.